Plant DetailShow Menu

 Leaf Description:

 Despite being a cactus, this plant grows true leaves.
-They are simple and entire, growing from areoles along with sharp spines.
+They are simple, flat, fleshy, waxy, entire, and usually have petioles.
+The wooly areoles on the leaf axils have both the medium green to yellow-green leaves and spines.
 The leaves are edible.

 • Bark: